 A5.1 All research degree students shall be supervised by a supervisory team of normally 2, and no more than 3, which includes a Director of Studies, supervisor (s) and, where appropriate, specialist advisor (s).
-All supervisors will be demonstrably active researchers with relevant knowledge and skills.
-The School will ensure that there are no conflicts of interest arising in those arrangements and that appropriate supervisory arrangements are maintained throughout the student's programme.
+Where appropriate a specialist advisor may be appointed alongside the supervisory team in order to contribute some specialist knowledge or a link with an external organisation.
+A specialist advisor is typically appointed for a fixed period of time and does not form part of the supervisory team.

-- A5.2 The Director of Studies shall be a member of the University's staff with a contract which covers the period of study.
-The other supervisor(s) may be a member of the University's staff, an Emeritus Professor or a member of staff at another higher education institution including a partner or collaborating institution of the University.
-An advisor or advisors may be proposed to contribute some specialist knowledge or a link with an external organization. - A5.3 At least one of the supervisory team shall have experience of supervising at least one student to the successful completion of a research degree at or above the level of the target award.
-Supervisors who have completed an approved supervisor training programme may count this as one successful supervision, but a team will not be deemed qualified where the only successful completion within the team has been obtained through an approved supervisor training programme. - A5.4 Proposals for a change in the approved supervision arrangements must be agreed by the appropriate Research Degree Tutor.
+- A5.2 All supervisors will be demonstrably engaged with research activities and possess relevant knowledge and skills.
+The School will ensure that there are no conflicts of interest arising in those arrangements and that appropriate supervisory arrangements are maintained throughout the student's programme. - A5.3 The Director of Studies shall be a member of the University's staff with a contract which covers the period of study.
+The other supervisor(s) may be a member of the University's staff, an Emeritus Professor or a member of staff at another higher education institution including a partner or collaborating institution of the University. - A5.4 At least one of the supervisory team shall have experience of supervising at least one student to the successful completion of a research degree at or above the level of the target award.
+At Masters by Research and MPhil level this means supervisory team membership for the duration of the programme.
+At PhD level this means supervisory team membership immediately post transfer from MPhil to PhD as a minimum. - A5.5 Proposals for a change in the approved supervision arrangements must be agreed by the appropriate Research Degree Tutor.